ChesterJFGould/SimplyTypedButMessy/README.md

 written mostly for learning purposes.
 Running reduce.sh on a file containing a lambda expression will print the beta-reduced equivalent.
+The interpreter uses a form of lazy evaluation to stop unnecessesary computation being performed.
+I'm not quite sure if it's optimal in that regard but it should be better than strict evaluation.

 # Dependencies
 + [OCaml](https://ocaml.org/)